Sittravell/UpPlan/README.md

 # UpPlan
 A 3D map of Faculty of Computer Science & Information Technology in University Putra Malaysia.
 The map uses Augmented Reality technology which was developed using Unity, Vuforia and Blender.

+## NOTICE
+• Only Open Map feature is available

+## How to install
+1. Open this page in your mobile

+2. Click "View code" link if list of project file and folder is not visible.

+3. Click on "UpPlan.apk" link and you will be navigated to a new page.

+4. Click on "Download" button and your download should be in progress.

+5. Once download is complete, open the UpPlan.apk file.
+Don't worry there is no malicious content, I pinky promise you.

+6. When prompted  "Do you want to install this application?", click on "INSTALL" option and your installation should be in progress.

+7. Once installation is complete, click "Open" option and you shall explore the application.
+Remember to allow camera access when prompted.
+This is for the app to use your camera when displaying the 3D map.

 ## MAIN MENU

 <img src="images/main_menu.png" alt="Main Menu" width="300" height="500"/>